 Caregivers provide assistance/skill development with a broad range of daily living tasks, which are identified in Individual Service Plans.

 Supported Living consumers, with the assistance of family and other advocates, may select an Ohio DODD-certified provider to deliver services.
 A variety of experienced agency and individual providers participate in Lorain County’s Supported Living Provider Pool.

-A detailed Individual Service Plan (ISP) is developed with each consumer of Supported Living services.
+A detailed Individual Service Plan (ISP) is developed with each consumer of Support Living services.
 The ISP (which also serves as a job description for the provider) identifies all services and supports necessary for an individual to be successful in the least restrictive setting.
-A Service and Supported Administrator develops the ISP with active input from the individual or guardian, family members, current caregivers, and any other individuals whom the consumer chooses to involve in the process.
+A Service and Supported Administrator develops the ISP with active input from the individual, guardian, family members, current caregivers, and any other individuals whom the consumer chooses to involve in the process.

-Recognizing that individuals’ needs and preferences change over time, the ISP is a flexible plan which can be adjusted to reflect those changes.
+Recognizing the individuals’ needs and preferences change over time, the ISP is a flexible plan which can be adjusted to reflect those changes.

-The SSA staff provide on-going oversight of all Supported Living services.
-In addition, the Board contracts with the Northeast Ohio Network to conduct a formal Quality Assurance Review for each Supported Living recipient at least once every three years.
+The SSA staff provide on-going oversight of all Supported Living services which includes a quality review of the services listed within the ISP.
+In addition, the SSA department conducts a formal Provider Compliance Review for each Supported Living provider at least once every three years.